slanjo/c_sources/hfc-flash-cards.md

 ### *Compilation process*
 -----
   * **Preprocessor** - all preprocessors directives are ran - includes, header files are added, etc.
-  * **Translate into Assembly** - C code is translated into assembly symbols,
+  * **Compilation: Translate into Assembly** - C code is translated into assembly symbols,
-  * **Assembly** - object code is generated from Assembly code symbols.
+  * **Assembly** -generate the object code.
+Object code is generated from Assembly code symbols.
 This is machine code and it will be done for every library file, our code, and any additional files included.
   * **Linkage** - all object files generated during assembly are linked and stiched.
 So, functions calling functions in different object code files will be stiched.
 Compiler will also make sure